 The best time to hike Louse Benchmark is late fall and early spring.
 During summer months, rattlesnakes like to make a home in the canyon and elsewhere on the mountain.
 Winter creates ice in the canyon and the mountain can get a lot of snow from December through February.

 Getting ThereGetting to Louse Benchmark is easy.
 Take 395 from Reno to exit 59 – Damonte Ranch Parkway.
 Once off the highway, head east towards the mountains and turn left on Steamboat Parkway.
 At the end of Steamboat Parkway, take a right on Rio Wrangler Drive.
 The canyon comes into view to the east.
 Take the first left before you reach Damonte Ranch High School, just to the north of the entrance to the parking lot next to the high school track.
-There is a circle at the end of the main pavement, but lesser pavement continues up another 2/3rds of a mile to a dirt area to park right before the road turns back south.
-This is at about 4717 feet.
-You need to open and close a gate to get in and out.
+There is a circle at the end of the main pavement, where construction is also taking place and there is restricted access.
+You can also take Yee Haw Way to the end of Trailrider Drive or the top of Barrel Racer Drive.
+Both have similar access issues.

 Route InformationStart making your way towards the canyon.
 Stay on the left side, where there is an open meadow.
 The right side is far more rocky.
 The canyon starts at about 4900 feet and climbs up to 5570 feet in about ¾ of a mile.
 However, this will take most hikers at least 40-45 minutes due to the difficult terrain.
 There is no trail, and there is lots of rock scrambling, including a few class 3 moves.
 Watch for falling rock, and ice during winter.